import-js/eslint-import-resolver-typescript/.changeset/forty-cups-grab.md

 'eslint-import-resolver-typescript': patch
 ---

-Update tinyglobby to the latest version.
+Update the `tinyglobby` to the latest version to solve performance regressions.